tornikeo/tornikeo.github.io/_projects/2_project.md

 ## Introduction

 When a pharmaceutical company announces a groundbreaking new drug, usually people don't think too hard about all the hard work and funding that went into developing that drug.
 What people do notice, however, is the *price*.
 New drugs cost a lot more than the generic over-the-shelf drugs, e.g aspirin.
-This is because the pharma has to cover the development expences -- including making sure that the drug is safe for human consumption.
+This is because the pharma has to cover the development expenses -- including making sure that the drug is safe for human consumption.

 <div class="row mt-3" style="justify-content:center;">
     <div class="col-sm-6 mt-3 mt-md-0" >